 Summary: If you have an online store, consider this plugin.
 It does not provide such comprehensive options for setting up membership as others, but for most online stores, the functionality is enough.

-As we wrote at the beginning of the article, you should focus on your tasks.
+As I wrote at the beginning of the article, you should focus on your tasks.

 1. Ultimate Membership Pro and JetEngine would be perfect for people who need advanced features and want to do something unique.